dd86k/ddcput/README.md

 # DISCLAIMER

 SINCE THIS TOOL DIRECTLY RUNS USER GENERATED BINARY CODE, THIS TOOL IS ENTIRELY UNSECURE.
-MAKE SURE THIS TOOL IS NOT AVALAIBLE WITHIN YOUR $PATH (OR %PATH%) FOR SECURITY REASONS. **NEVER** RUN CODE THAT YOU DO NOT TRUST (i.e. COMPILED BY ANOTHER PERSON, ONLINE EXAMPLES).
+MAKE SURE THIS TOOL IS NOT AVALAIBLE WITHIN YOUR PATH FOR SECURITY REASONS. **NEVER** RUN CODE THAT YOU DO NOT TRUST (i.e. COMPILED BY ANOTHER PERSON, ONLINE EXAMPLES).

 LATENCY RESULTS ARE BASED ON THE NUMBER OF TIMES THEY RAN, THE HIGHER THE COUNT, THE HIGHER PRECISION.
 HOWEVER, THE LATENCY TESTS ARE STILL AVERAGE.

 See LICENSE for more information.